-WSU Executive Staff: Encompasses the President, Vice President for Administrative Services, Provost, Vice President for Information Technology, Vice President for Student Affairs, Vice President for University Advancement, and Assistant Vice President for Diversity/Chief Diversity Officer.
+WSU Executive Staff: Encompasses the President, Vice President for Administrative Services, Provost, Vice President for Information Technology, Vice President for Student Access & Success, Vice President for University Advancement, and Assistant Vice President for Diversity/Chief Diversity Officer.

 Product or Service Owner: Web Content Manager - Marketing & Communications, IT Special Projects and Process Manager, or Sr. Support Operations Manager

 Description: A small box on the homepage used to communicate urgent campus wide impacts.
 For example systems outages, construction, campus closures, etc.

 Contact the Sr. Support Operations Manager, or the IT Special Projects and Process Manager in the IT Division, or the Web Content Manager - Marketing & Communications.